Kandi, Murshidabad: Location

 The above map covers the Kandi and Berhampore subdivisions, which are spread across both the natural physiographic regions of the district: Rarh and Bagri.
 Kandi is 30 km away from Berhampore, the district headquarters of Murshidabad, and approximately 195 km from Kolkata, the capital of West Bengal.
-It is near two other districts: Burdwan (32 km) Nadia (30km) and Birbhum (21 km).
+It is near two other districts: Burdwan (32 km) Nadia (30 km) and Birbhum (21 km).
 According to the District Census Handbook, Murshidabad (2011), Kandi covers an area of 12.97 km^{2}.

 The ruins of Karnasubarna, the capital of Shashanka, the first important king of ancient Bengal who ruled in the 7th century, is located 9.6 km south-west of Berhampore.
 The entire area is overwhelmingly rural, with over 80% of the population living in the rural areas.

 Note: The map alongside presents some of the notable locations in the subdivisions.
 All places marked in the map are linked in the larger full screen map.